Floyd Odlum was an opportunist. He took advantage of a bad situation to become one of the richest people in America shortly after the crash of 1929.

 Goldman Sachs launched the Goldman Sachs Trading Corporation in 1928, with the funds from the offering going toward speculation in stocks.
 Goldman Sachs kept controlling interest, selling the rest of the shares to the public.
 Then the Goldman Sachs Trading Corporation repeated the process with the launch of the Shenandoah Corporation.
 The Shenandoah Corporation tried it again with the creation of the Blue Ridge Corporation (the scheme gave investors the option to buy Blue Ridge shares via cash or trade blue-chip stocks — at inflated prices — for Blue Ridge shares).

 Each new trust helped push stock prices higher.
 And as the speculation rose, the shares of the child, inflated the shares of the parent…and the bubble ensued.

 In the aftermath, trust shares would go from selling at ridiculous premiums to pennies on the dollar.
 Floyd Odlum was ready with pennies in hand.

 Odlum was a lawyer turned industrialist.
-He started investing with his and his friend’s money.
+He started by investing his and his friend’s money.
 That money multiplied quickly in the bull market of the 1920s and would later become the Atlas Corporation in 1928.

 Atlas survived the ’29 crash sitting on a pile of cash: